-The Protection Officer must place the Track Closed Warning Device or Rail Clamp STOP sign:
+The Protection Officer must place the Track Closed Warning Device:

-- in accordance with the In-Field Protection requirements of the LPA or Work on Track Authority; - in such a position that any Rail Traffic entering the affected Section must pass over it; and - where located at a signal, on the departure side of Fixed Signals.
+- in accordance with the In-Field Protection requirements of the Work on Track Authority; - inside the rail gauge with the leg supports under the rail head; - in such a position that any Rail Traffic entering the affected Section must pass over it; and - where located at a signal, on the departure side of Fixed Signals.

-The Competent Worker must not place the Track Closed Warning Device or Rail Clamp STOP sign on fish plates or within Points or Crossovers:
+The Protection Officer must not place the Track Closed Warning Device on fish plates or within Points or Crossovers:

-Figure 9018-3 Example of the position of the Track Closed Warning Device when only one Main Line is Obstructed.
+Figure 9018-2 Example of the position of the Track Closed Warning Device when only one main line is obstructed.

-Figure 9018-4 Example of the position of the Track Closed Warning Device when placed at limit of Shunt board and a Crossover.
+Figure 9018-3 Example of the position of the Track Closed Warning Device when placed at limit of shunt board and a cross over.